 - Needing lifelong care and assistance with activities of daily living

-- Shortened life span — people with Rett syndrome don't live as long as most people because of heart problems and other health complications
+- Shortened life span — although most people with Rett syndrome live into adulthood, they may not live as long as the average person because of heart problems and other health complications

 There's no known way to prevent Rett syndrome.
 In most cases, the genetic mutation that causes the disorder occurs spontaneously.
 Even so, if you have a child or other family member with Rett syndrome, you may want to ask the doctor about genetic testing.